|

 clientSocket := openInetSocket("www.google.com", 80);

-The function 'openInetSocket' creates and connects a socket.
-Opening an internet socket at the local host is done with:
+The function openInetSocket creates and connects a socket.
+Opening an Internet socket at the local host is also done with a variant of openInetSocket:

 clientSocket := openInetSocket(1080);

-Server sockets are supported with the type 'listener'.
-The type 'listener' is used directly without interface type:
+Server sockets are supported with the type listener.
+A listener is defined with:

 var listener: myListener is listener.value;